Monastery of John the Evangelist in Makarovka: Our Lady "The Inexhaustible Chalice"

-The miraculous Icon of the Mother of God "Inexhaustible Chalice" has become a Russian shrine.
-Mother of God prays to God and her Son to ask for help and support for all sinners.
-The image of Our Lady "Inexhaustible Chalice" is now in Pokrovsky cathedral of Vysotsky monastery.
+The icon of the Mother of God depicted in the Inexhaustible Chalice has become a Russian shrine.
+The icon is now in Pokrovsky cathedral at Vysotsky monastery.

 Reliquaries

 The relics of the holy fathers of the Kiev Caves are kept in two arks in the monastery.

 Makarovskaya hotel

-The hotel of the missionary-pilgrim centre was opened near John the Evangelist cathedral.
+The hotel of the missionary-pilgrim centre was opened near the Cathedral of John the Evangelist.
 Located in the new building, it is designed to accommodate 100 people.
 On the ground floor, there is a refectory with a large hall for 120 people and a small hall for 50 people.
 The hotel works round the clock.